AsafMazuz1/branch-creator-vs-extension/README.md

 - **Configurable Branch Name Separator:** Customize the separator used in branch names to fit your team's standards.
 - **Interactive Branch Creation:** Guides you through each step of the branch creation process with intuitive prompts.
 - **Efficient Branch Switching:** Easily switch between existing local branches with a simple selection from a list, including handling multiple repositories by showing branches common to all.
+- **Branch Naming Validation:** Allows you to validate the naming of all your branches against configured prefixes and a whitelist of branch names.
+This ensures adherence to your project's branching conventions.

 ## Requirements